VIDA-NYU/magneto-matcher/README.md

 <h2 align="center">Magneto: Combining Small and Large Language Models for
 Schema Matching</h2>

-> Welcome to Magneto!
+> Welcome to Magneto 🧲

-This repository contains the codebase of our paper "[Magneto: Combining Small and Large Language Models for Schema Matching](https://arxiv.org/abs/2412.08194)".
+This repository contains the codebase of our paper: [Magneto: Combining Small and Large Language Models for Schema Matching](https://arxiv.org/abs/2412.08194) (VLDB '25)

 Magneto is an innovative framework designed to enhance schema matching (SM) by intelligently combining small, pre-trained language models (SLMs) with large language models (LLMs).
 Our approach is structured to be both cost-effective and broadly applicable.